theobald-software/theobald-software.github.io/content/_en/xtract-universal/odp/odp-define.md

 {% include _content/en/odp/odp-settings-update_mode.md %}

 {: .box-note }
 **Note:** TS_SEQUENCE_NUMBER is a technical primary key that can be added to the output.
-The data set with the highest sequence number is the most current data set.
+When working with identical data sets, the data set with the highest sequence number is the most current data set.

 {% include _content/en/odp/odp-settings-filtering.md %}